tagion/tagion/docs/gov/intro/jargonbusting.md

 ***

-## starting from a general use-case
+## Starting from a general use-case

 A _user_ (see above) wants to enter some new pieces of information to the system.
 Let's assume that this information is about a particular use-case for which a _federate Subsystem_ (see above) has been set up.